Mission Statement

 To contact the committee generally, please email SEACStudentAffairs@gmail.com

-2023 Officers
+2025-26 Officers

 Officer Bios

-Tara Skipton- Webmaster
+Tara Skipton- Chair

 Tara Skipton is a PhD student at the University of Texas – Austin.
 She received her BA in Anthropology and Geography from the University of Florida and her MA in Anthropology from Florida State University.
 Tara is interested in community-based participatory research and the Black experience in New Orleans and the South at large.

-Tony is a Ph.D. student in Anthropology at the University of Florida.
+Tony is a Ph.D. candidate in Anthropology at the University of Florida.
 His research interests focus around emergent subjectivities and the co-creation of peoples, practices, and landscapes in the Ohio-Mississippi confluence region of the Central Mississippi River Valley during the Early-Middle Mississippian periods.